RylanGraham/rylan.github.io/_pages/about.md

 Background
 ======

-Prior to joining UNBC, I was a Postdoctoral Research Fellow in the Westman Centre for Real Estate Studies and a Sessional Instructor in the School of Architecture, Planning and Landscape at the University of Calgary.
-I received my PhD from the University of Calgary, a Master of Arts (Planning) from the University of Waterloo and a Bachelor of Arts (Geography) with Distinction from the University of Regina.
+Prior to joining UNBC, I was a Postdoctoral Research Fellow in the [Westman Centre for Real Estate Studies](https://haskayne.ucalgary.ca/westman-centre) and a Sessional Instructor in the [School of Architecture, Planning and Landscape](https://sapl.ucalgary.ca) at the University of Calgary.
+I received my PhD from the [University of Calgary](http://ucalgary.ca), a Master of Arts (Planning) from the [University of Waterloo](http://www.uwaterloo.ca) and a Bachelor of Arts (Geography) with Distinction from the [University of Regina](http://www.uregina.ca).
 I am a Full Member (MCIP) in the Canadian Institute of Planners (CIP) and a Registered Professional Planner (RPP) with the Planners Institute of British Columbia (PIBC).
-I have practiced as a planner throughout Western Canada.
+I have also practiced as a planner throughout Western Canada.

 Research Interests
 ======